drummondlab/drummondlab.github.io/README.md

 ## Changing look and feel

 Fonts, colors, spacing, and similar stylings are separate from the template pages.
-Like most sites, we use Cascading Style Sheets (CSS),
+Like most sites circa 2023, we use Cascading Style Sheets (CSS).

 ### To-dos